matrixdekoder/Mobile-Architecture/react_native/react_native_mobx/README.md

 * **Features folder**:
   - Containing features in app.
   - Has 2 classes per features are:
-    - Components: The class which present UI user can **visible and interact**.
+    - Component: The class which present UI user can **visible and interact**.
     - Store: The class which **stores Component' local state** and can **access Repositories to get data source**.

 * **Modules folder**: